pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 The `ErrorClass` is the name of the `ErrClass` the error belongs to, which defined by `[errors.RegisterErrorClass](https://github.com/pingcap/errors/blob/f9054262e67a3704a936a6ea216e73287486490d/terror/terror.go#L41)` or someway likewise.
 If this is unacceptable (for projects not written with golang), anything that can classify the "type" of this error (e.g., package name.) would also be good.

 The `InnerErrorCode` is the identity of this error internally, note that this error code can be duplicated in different component or `ErrorClass`.
-Both numeric and textual code are acceptable, but it would be better to provide textual code, which should be one or two short words with PascalCase named to identity the error.
+Both numeric and textual code are acceptable, but it would be better to provide textual code, which should be one or two short words with PascalCase to identity the error.

 The content of `ErrorClass` and `InnerErrorCode` must matches `[0-9a-zA-Z]+`.